 5. Store every item you need for your project in one place.
 Keeping threads separately – or the chart (pattern) – in a separate drawer may result in confusion or loss.

 Here’s a short (3 to 4 mins) youtube video showing an alternative idea using storage tubes to provide safe cross stitch storage and protection for your projects, whether they are ‘on hold’ or your stitching is completed:

 A tip here is to make sure everything associated with the project, including the pattern/chart and any notes you’ve made, all goes inside the tube alongside the stitched piece and supplies.

 You can buy these postal tubes, or tube mailers from Fedex, Amazon or you local Packaging Supplies store, and of course they’re re-usable.

 Also, because of their shape, tube mailers are strong and durable.
 They’re light in weight, easy to store and have a multitude of uses around your home.

-The key here is to be focussed and make sure everything is kept together.
+The key here is to be focused and make sure everything is kept together.
 Thus ensuring, if you store your project safely, it will be well protected and a delight to return to.